mineral-ui/mineral-ui/src/website/app/pages/Theming/theming.md

 ### Theme a component

 Each component has a set of component-level theme variables that may be overridden to adjust styles on a per component basis.
-These are documented on the individual component pages.  e.g. [Button theme variables](/components/button/#theme-variables)
+These are documented on the individual component pages,  e.g. [Button theme variables](/components/button/#theme-variables).

 To theme a component, use [createThemedComponent](#theming-api) as shown below.
 It is effectively the same as wrapping your component with a ThemeProvider.